IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/APF.md

             Note, there are no additional parameters to fill in the form, hence the *“Form is empty”* message.
 It will take about 30 seconds for the command to run.

-        3. View the *"cmd-response"* field to verify the command was successful.
+        3. View the **cmd-response** field to verify the command was successful.

     === "Sample output"